alexalexyang/basalt/README.md

 # To do

-- Add images to page, blogpost, category in fixtures
+- Add images to page, blogpost, category in fixtures...
 - Add translations to footer
 - Set up new Contentful account and everything
 - Live tests